DevSkillsHQ/transaction-management-backend-level-1/README.md

 2. Keep server data in a [SQLite](https://www.sqlite.org/index.html) database.
 We want to see how you design the database schema and SQL queries.
 3. Push your code to the new `implementation` branch.
 We encourage you to commit and push your changes regularly as it's a good way for you to showcase your thinking process.
 4. Create a new pull request, but please **do not merge it**.
+5. Document the tech decisions you've made by creating a new review on your PR ([see how](https://www.loom.com/share/94ae305e7fbf45d592099ac9f40d4274)).
-5. Await further instructions from the hiring team.
+6. Await further instructions from the hiring team.

 ## Need help?